6arek212/Star-Tracker/readme.md

     compare.save_mapped_stars('./fr_mappings.txt', mapped_stars, size, matching_ratio)

+    show_data(source_points, dest_points,
+          points_on_line_1, line1, points_on_line_2, line2,  mapped_stars, img1, img2)

     print('matching ratio:', matching_ratio)

 ## Some notes

-- we use a randomized algorithm, therefore sometimes it may fail
+- we use a randomized algorithm, therefore sometimes it may fail and requires multiple runs to get a perfect match
 - matching ratio := number of inliers / number of mapped stars